jopdorp/MiSTer-Discrete/README.md

 ## How it works

 MiSTer Discrete is not a circuit simulation in the traditional sense.

+In MiSTer Discrete, there is no way of transferring energy from one module to another, or storing energy.
+It is not an energy based simulation.

-Simulation arbitrary electronic circuits is not supported.
+Because of this, simulating arbitrary electronic circuits is not supported.
 Instead, common subcircuits found on analog PCB boards are implemented as simplified models.
 As a core builder, you can connect there simplified models together to create an analog PCB simulation.